JoeFilfli/Ai-Agents-Hackathon/api/tests/README.md

 ```

 ### `test_llm_service.py`
-Tests the LLM service for relationship explanations and Q&A (Task 10).
+Tests the LLM service for relationship explanations and Q&A (Tasks 10 & 11).

 **What it tests:**
 - ✓ Relationship explanation between two nodes
 - ✓ Explanation for node with 3+ connections
 - ✓ Q&A functionality with graph context
+- ✓ Conversation history support
 - ✓ Graph summary generation

 **Run:**